 Choice of method

-Figure 3-1 presents the recommended procedure to select the methods for estimating emissions from solid waste disposal on land.
+Figure 3-1 presents the standard recommended procedure to select the methods for estimating emissions from solid waste disposal on land.
 The basic concept is:

 if detailed information is available, use it;

-if the source category is a key category, a Tier 2 or better method must be applied, and detailed input data must be collected.
-The decision tree directs the user in such cases to the Tier 2 method, since it is expected that it is more easy to obtain the necessary input data for this approach than to collect facility-level data needed for a Tier 3 estimate;
+if the source category is a key category, a Tier 2 or better method must be applied, and more detailed input data must be collected.

-This chapter provides both a Tier 1 and a Tier 3 approach for estimating emissions from solid waste disposal on land.
+Tier 1 emission factors are available for NMVOC and particulates (as TSP, PM10 and PM2.5).
+A Tier 2 methodology is provided for NMVOC and a Tier 3 methodology is proposed for particulates according to US EPA (2006).

-Figure 3-1 Decision tree for source category 5.A Biological treatment of waste - Solid waste disposal on land
+Figure 3-1 Decision tree for source category 5.A Solid waste disposal on land

 Tier 1 default approach